logseq/docs/db-version.md

     1. `Tags to import ...` - This input converts any of your old tags to the [new tags](#new-tags).
 This is helpful if you've been using a particular tag like a new tag.
 You can also convert pages later by right clicking on a page's name.
     2. `Properties whose values are imported as new tags` - This input converts property values for the specified property to the new tags.
 For example, in the official docs graph the [type property](https://docs.logseq.com/#/page/type) is used this way.
 This means that all `type` property values like [Feature](https://docs.logseq.com/#/page/feature) on [this page](https://docs.logseq.com/#/page/code%20block) would get converted to the new tag.
     3. `Properties whose values are imported as parents of ...` - This input converts property values for the specified property to be [a parent of a new tag](#parent-tags).
 For example, in the official docs graph the [parent property](https://docs.logseq.com/#/page/parent) is used this way.
 This means that all `parent` property values like [Thing](https://docs.logseq.com/#/page/thing) on [this page](https://docs.logseq.com/#/page/feature) would get converted to the new tag.

+## Automated Backup

+An automated backup of graphs is available by clicking on the upper right three dots menu and selecting `Export Graph`.
+Within this modal, you can specify a folder to save backups.
+A backup folder can be reused across graphs as each graph gets its own folder within a backup folder.
+After choosing this folder, hourly backups begin.
+The last 12 backups are saved.
+This backup feature is currently only for the browser.